Conviasa: History

-Development since 2010
+In March 2007, Iran Air began a route from Caracas to Tehran via Damascus under a codeshare agreement with Conviasa.
+Conviasa took it over seven months later.
+The flight was usually less than half-full and primarily carried Syrian Venezuelans, Iranian businesspeople and Venezuelan officials.
+One of the company's executives stated that the service mainly existed for political reasons; Venezuela had warm relations with Iran and Syria.
+Some people raised concerns about the route.
+In 2008, the Italian newspaper La Stampa said Iran was using the flight to transport missile parts to Syria, enabling it to evade United Nations sanctions.
+President Chávez described the report as American propaganda.
+Additionally, the United States, which deemed Iran and Syria state sponsors of terrorism, suspected the immigration and customs checks that passengers underwent were lax.
+The Venezuelan government responded that Conviasa was running an ordinary commercial flight and that travelers were subject to standard controls.
+As of 2010, it was uncertain whether the carrier still flew to Tehran.

 Following the crash of Flight 2350 on September 17, 2010, the government of Venezuela grounded all Conviasa flights so that it could perform a technical review of the airline's fleet.
 The airline said that the temporary suspension would remain in effect until October 1, 2010.
-Flights were then re-instated.
+Flights were then reinstated.

-Decree No. 7838 of the Official Gazette No. 39,558 published on Wednesday, provides for the appointment of Colonel citizen (AVB) Jesús Rafael Viñas García, President of the Venezuelan Consortium Trading Company Aircraft Industries and Air Services SA (CONVIASA) under the Ministry of Popular Power for Transportation and Communications.

 On April 3, 2012, Conviasa was banned from flying to countries in the European Union because of safety concerns.
-It said that Conviasa failed to show it had taken adequate steps to prevent future accidents, but had this restriction lifted on July 10, 2013.
+It said that Conviasa failed to show it had taken adequate steps to prevent future accidents.
+In August 2012, the carrier ended its nonstop service to Damascus.
+The European Union lifted its restriction on Conviasa on July 10, 2013.

-On September 2012, Conviasa took delivery of their first Embraer E190.
-20 Were ordered, but only received 15 Embraer 190s, and one Embraer Lineage 1000.
+In September 2012, Conviasa took delivery of its first Embraer 190.
+Twenty aircraft were ordered, but only received 15, and one Embraer Lineage 1000.

 Conviasa is under the authority of the Ministry of Aquatic and Air Transport.
 The airline is owned by the Venezuelan government (80%) and the regional government of Nueva Esparta (20%).
 Conviasa has its headquarters on the grounds of Simón Bolívar International Airport in Maiquetía, Venezuela, near Caracas.
 Originally Conviasa had its headquarters on Margarita Island.
-At one time Conviasa had its headquarters in the East Tower of Parque Central in Caracas.
+At one time, Conviasa had its headquarters in the East Tower of Parque Central in Caracas.